Tomb Sweeping Day, also known as the Qingming Festival, is a time to pay respect to relatives and ancestors who have passed away.

 “It’s an opportunity for families and friends to get together and go travelling in the beautiful spring weather,” she says.

-Kids can join in too!
+Kids can join in too

-Kids join their parents and visit their grandparents’ graves on Tomb Sweeping Day.
+Kids often join their parents and visit their grandparents’ graves on Tomb Sweeping Day.

 Younger people, however, generally don’t take the day as seriously as their parents do.